-Most of the customers who contact us want to get an instant answer to the question – “how long does it take to move house”.
-Unfortunately, we are unable to instantly provide them with an estimated duration of the house move service without obtaining all the necessary information first.
+When customers first get in touch with us, most of them want an instant answer to the question, “how long does it take to move house?”.
+Unfortunately, we cannot provide them with an estimated duration of the house move service without obtaining all the necessary information first.

-There are many factors that influence the time, required for the move.
-Some of them are self-explanatory and people take them into consideration in advance.
-Others are more complex and people realise they exist after already contacting a moving company.
+Many factors influence the time required for the move.
+Some of them are self-explanatory, and people consider them in advance.
+Others are more complex, and people realise they exist after already contacting a moving company.

 The moving service itself takes much less time than preparing for a relocation.
 Even a very large-scale move rarely takes more than 2 days, while selling and buying a property may take up to a year or even more.

-The time required to complete a house move service from a 1-bedroom flat is 3 – 4 hours without booking a packing service.
+The time required to complete a flat removals service from a 1-bedroom flat is 3 – 4 hours without booking a packing service.

-If you have lots of belongings to pack, the whole move out process may last even longer than 5 hours.
+If you have lots of belongings to pack, the move-out process may last longer than 5 hours.

-An increase of 1-2 hours is possible if the distance between the pickup and delivery address is longer than usual.
+An increase of 1-2 hours is possible depending on the distance between the pickup and delivery address.

 - Unplugging electrical appliances